richb-hanover/snowpack-getUrlForPackage/README.md

   },
 ```

-NB: In my full project, I also have `installpackageOptions.installTypes=true`, and using either of these lines causes that *getUrlForPackage()* warning.
+~~NB: In my full project, I also have `installpackageOptions.installTypes=true`, and using either of these lines causes that *getUrlForPackage()* warning.~~ *The "installpackageOptions" comes from a typo in my project.
+This observatioin can be ignored.
+Commenting out `source: "remote"` is the answer.*

 **The current commit demonstrates the error** - commenting out `source: "remote"` makes it go away.